hcrump/hcrump.github.io/javascript.md

 let merged = [0, ...ar, 2, ...ar2];
-let arrcopy = [...arr]; // this is a copy, not a reference newarr = arr.slice()// test if this works to slice entire array for copy
+let arrcopy = [...arr]; // this is a copy, not a reference newarr = arr.slice()// test if this works to slice entire array for copy newarr = arr1.concat(arr2); //merges into newarr, originals not altered
 ```

 ### Add/Del Elements